suncoast-devs/handbook/lessons/cs-classes/index.md

 `state` (the list of which properties are defined, and what the values are for each object we create) and `behavior` the methods defined for the class.
 With both state and behavior we have the ability to represent real world ideas.
-In this case our modeling of a `Employee` in our Employee Database:
+In this case our modeling of an `Employee` in our Employee Database:

 ```csharp
 using System;